MaazKamal08/kaspersky-jira-chat-automator-1yzdo/README.md

 ## Usage

 1. Activate the workflow in n8n.
-2. Ensure your configured Gmail account receives Kaspersky alerts from 'titanium-soc@rapidcompute.com'.
+2. Ensure your configured Gmail account receives Kaspersky alerts from 'any email'.
 3. The workflow will automatically detect new emails matching the sender and subject filters every minute.
 4. Upon detection, it will parse the alert details, create a Jira ticket, and send a notification to Google Chat.

 ## Troubleshooting

 - **No workflow trigger / No emails processed**: Verify the workflow is active.
 Check Gmail Trigger's execution history.
-Confirm the sender filter ('titanium-soc@rapidcompute.com') is correct.
+Confirm the sender filter ('any email') is correct.
 - **Emails not filtered correctly**: Review the subject keywords in the 'Code in JavaScript2' node to ensure they match your Kaspersky alert subjects.
 - **Jira ticket content is incorrect/empty**: Inspect the input to 'Code in JavaScript' and 'Code in JavaScript1'.
 The parsing logic in 'Code in JavaScript' might need adjustments if Kaspersky email formats change.
 - **Jira ticket creation fails**: Check Jira credentials.
 Ensure the Jira Project ID (10026) and Issue Type ID (10002) are valid for your Jira instance.